Best Kugel Tips + Kugel Recipe + Two Ways to Prepare an Overnight Kugel

 - Place kugel mixture in the pot.
 Bake for 2-3 hours until top is dark brown and crispy.

 - Remove from oven.
 Place the excess baking paper over the kugel and cover pot very tightly with 2-3 layers of silver foil.
 Return to oven.

-Usually everyone wants a piece and they just scoop out the kugel as fast as they can.
-If to be able to cut neat slices, however, you must let it cool first.
+Usually, everyone wants a piece and they just scoop out the kugel as fast as they can.
+To be able to cut neat slices, however, you must let it cool slightly first.

 Want to know how to freeze and reheat potato kugel?
 Click here.

 P.S.
 Try this Fruit Galette Recipe